VincentTam/ultima-IV-trinity/_posts/2018-09-24-Modifying_Graphics.md

 However, I have found a way to do it, with minimal coding.
 What I have done is strip out the fourth 'animation' of each NPC sprite, leaving them with 3, and giving me more than two dozen freed-up slots for new sprites.
 It was a bit of a dodgy task, with a little bit too much room for bugs to have crept in.
 There is also the matter of the NPCs having slightly less animation.
 Which is a set-back from the original game.
 But I can now add in more than 2 dozen new sprites.

-Should I do it...
-I am torn.
+Should I do it… I am torn.
 The new sprites are cool, and together start to give the game a bit of an Ultima IV part 2 vibe.
-Somewhere between IV and V. It's particularly evident on the new roofs of the towns and castles.
+Somewhere between IV and V. It’s particularly evident on the new roofs of the towns and castles.
+But I am somewhat of a purist, and really had hoped to keep any graphical changes to the absolute minimum.
+Nevertheless, all the coding work required to get just one sprite in, seems to warrant including a few others, at least enough to warrant the coding work.s

 I'll add screenshots here if I go any further with this.